vuejs/v2.vuejs.org/source/guide/index.md

 var vm = new Vue({ /* options */ })
 ```

 This is the primary object that you will be interacting with as a developer when using Vue.js.
-For more details see [Class: Vue](/api/).
+For more details see [The Vue Constructor](/api/).

 ### View